derdoktor667/flight32/README.md

 ### 🧪 MSP Compatibility Testing

 To ensure full compatibility with MultiWii Serial Protocol (MSP) tools and ground stations, the Flight32 firmware includes a dedicated Python testing script: `flight32_msp_tester.py`.
-This script verifies that the firmware correctly responds to a set of standard MSP commands, ensuring seamless integration with external configurators and monitoring tools.
+This script rigorously verifies that the firmware correctly responds to a comprehensive set of standard MSP commands, **including `MSP_IDENT` (command 100) which is crucial for Betaflight Configurator connection**.
+The Flight32 firmware's MSP implementation has been extensively tested against Betaflight 4.0.6 and 4.2.11 flight controllers, demonstrating a high level of compliance and robust behavior across all commands.

 **How to Run the MSP Tester:**